 I've tried the pepperjack, mozzarella, and cheddar varieties.
 I prefer the Farmhouse Cheddar block to the shreds, but I would use the shreds if I couldn't get the Farmhouse block.
 My favorite of the three varieties I've tried is the pepperjack flavor.

-Here are a few pictures from a cheese quesadilla I made with the mozzarella and pepperjack Daiya shreds:
+Here are a few pictures from a cheese quesadilla and a grilled cheese sandwich I made with the mozzarella and pepperjack Daiya shreds:

 Here's what the Daiya site has to say regarding the Pepperjack Cutting Board Shreds